xinhaoyuan/layout-machi/README.md

 Draft mode is enabled for a newly placed window if
 (a) `new_placement_cb` returns so, or
 (b) `new_placement_cb` is unspecified and the window's UL and BR corners fit different areas.
-Resize a window to a single area to disable drafting, or across areas to enable drafting.
+Resizing a window to a single area disables drafting, otherwise resizing across areas enables drafting.
 You can also use `f` or `.` key in switcher UI to manually cycle through modes despit how the window previously spans areas.

 ### Nested layouts